 This is just one story that illustrates how we could very well be constipated and not know it.
 If you’re not pooping enough, it’s still in you!

-Food for Constipation
+Food and Supplements for Constipation

 Different foods can help for different reasons.
 High fiber foods help to add bulk to your poop – making it bigger.
 Other foods contain nutrients, like magnesium, which helps to increase the amount of water in your intestines, which helps to kickstart peristalsis.
 Make sense?